Azure/azure-sdk/docs/design/python/DesignGuidelines.md

 ## Coding - namespaces

-* DO add your code to the 'azure' namespace
+* DO add your code to the 'azure' namespace.

-* DO add async code to the 'azure.aio' namespace
+* DO add use the .aio suffix to the namespace for  clients.

-[See packaging guidelines and async programming guidelnies for more related guidance]
+[See packaging guidelines for more related guidance]

 ## Coding - exceptions